 Digital First Media CEO discusses and shares results on what his company is doing to change the business model of America's second-largest newspaper company.
 For John, unless the business model is radically changed, every dollar / euro of newspaper profit can turn into a dollar / euro of loss in the next five years.

 Mobile and tablet technology will transform every aspect of society and communication.
-This presentation will examine the rapid acceleration of tablet media and look at possible future developments and to how the news media can best exploit these changes to increase their audiences and revenues.
+This presentation will examine the rapid acceleration of tablet media and look at possible future developments and to how the news media can best exploit these changes.

 Augmented Reality (AR) is an emerging mobile technology with significant implications for news reporting.
 This session will demonstrate and explore how innovative news organisations around the world are using the mobile (and soon to be wearable) Augmented Reality technologies to tell news stories.